Cantido/qlearner/README.md

 `State` objects to round these continuous values to the point where it is likely that the program will see that value again.
 For instance, round temperature value to a smaller precision.
 See the `qlearning.impl.QualityHashMap` class for more information.

+`State` classes area also responsible for returning the `Action` classes that it is possible to take from that state.

 #### Action